Monday, March 30, 2026

 Today marked the one-year anniversary of the Multifaith Mondays prayer vigils at Columbus Circle.
 I haven't been able to attend that many (especially last semester, when I was teaching Monday evenings), but I go when I can.
 It's never been that big in numbers but is inspiring in many ways, not least through its persistence, through dark and cold.

 We had a good turnout today, and someone posed the several dozen of us for a picture (the way they did regularly the first months).
-But when I tried to find if someone had posted a picture online I found this picture from last month instead.
-I assure you there were more than four of us there that day, if not that many more...
+But when I tried to find if someone had posted a picture online I found an article with this picture from last month instead.
+I assure you there were more than five of us there that frigid day, if not that many more...

 Friday, March 06, 2026